numerous-com/numerous-apps/docs/README.md

 - Using standard development tools and languages.
 - Seeking to have full control over the layout, components and styling for your apps.
 - OK with a bit of boilerplate to keep your code clean and organized.
-- Creating a library of your own AnyWidgets that you can use in other Python app frameworks or React apps.
+- Creating a library of your own anywidgets that you can use in other Python app frameworks or React apps.

 This framework is for you.